winddweb/blog/_posts/2016-05-29-recommend-apps-boost-your-mac.md

 ![sleeptime-icon]({{ site.baseurl }}/assets/icons/sleeptime.png)

-Sleeps your mac for you after a period of time you set.
+Sleeps your Mac for you after a period of time you set.

 ### [MagicanRest][MagicanRest]

 ![magicanrest-icon]({{ site.baseurl }}/assets/icons/magicanrest.png)

 Reminds you to take a rest repeatedly.
-Use it if you regularly sitting in front of your mac.
+Use it if you regularly sitting in front of your Mac.

 ---